Discover

 Göran Rydfelt started as a welder at Huddig in 1990.
-After having welded all the details of a HUDDIG for fifteen years, he then switched to fitter.
-Now he has been assembling HUDDIG piece by piece since 2005.
+After welding all the parts for a HUDDIG fifteen years, he switched to being an assembler.
+Now he's been putting HUDDIG together piece by piece since 2005.

-HUDDIG have been growing at his hands for 30 years.
+HUDDIG have been developed by his hands for 30 years.

 Göran Rydfelt started as a welder at Huddig in 1990.
-After having welded all the details of a HUDDIG for fifteen years, he then switched to fitter.
-Now he has been assembling HUDDIG piece by piece since 2005.
+After welding all the parts for a HUDDIG fifteen years, he switched to being an assembler.
+Now he's been putting HUDDIG together piece by piece since 2005.

-- I started as an assembler on the assembly line where we used to put all the details together to become a finished HUDDIG.
-The coupling was a tough station to start at as it has many steps in that two finished frames had to be put together.
-Among other things, we pulled in hydraulic hoses, electrical wiring, mounted the cab, put in the engine, put on the wheels and the loader.
-It would have been much easier to start as a pre-assembler, but I have always liked to take on big challenges, so I went straight to the assembly.
+I started as an assembler at the assembly line, where we used to put all the parts together to make a finished HUDDIG.
+The assembly line was a tough place to start, as it involved many steps since two finished frames had to be put together.
+Among other things, we pulled in hydraulic hoses, electrical cables, assembled the cab, installed the engine, and attached the wheels and loader.
+It would have been much easier to start as a pre-assembler, but I have always liked to take on big challenges, which is why I went straight to the assembly line.

 Today, a large part of the assembly work is done at various pre-assembly stations where teams help to put together smaller components.
 This is done to simplify the work of connecting and starting up the machine.